LukePappa/Ourism/text.md

-Every conscious entity is subject to a world-branch in which it awakens to pure being.
+Every consciousness is subject to a world-branch in which it awakens to pure being.